 You can learn more about WordPress Permalink Structure & Changing Individual URLs.

-If this method doesn’t work, then you’ll need to manually edit the .htaccess file.
+If this method doesn’t work, you’ll need to edit the .htaccess file manually.

 5.2.2 Manually Edit .htaccess File